dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 This is used where the list will only ever have exactly two elements, mainly because the "gamepad" form factor is standard and it doesn't make sense to have multiple thumbsticks or triggers given a human only has two thumbs or index fingers.
 More exotic devices should be exposed using the joystick API.

 Changes to `GamepadState` also have matching handler methods which are subject to the handler method rules i.e. the backend should call them in the order in which the backend received the events where possible etc (read the Input Handlers section).
+For the avoidance of doubt, this implies that `Timestamp` in ascending order.

 ```cs
 public interface IGamepadInputHandler : IButtonInputHandler<JoystickButton>